Statewide Trail Map 2016 (PDF, 11.3 MB)

 Angie Pool, Secretary, Muncie

-Angie is the Executive Director of the Cardinal Greenway, overseeing the development, construction, maintenance and day-to-day operations of this 62-mile rail-trail.
+Angie is the Chief Executive Officer of the Cardinal Greenway, overseeing the development, construction, maintenance and day-to-day operations of this 62-mile rail-trail.
 Angie, along with her fellow staff and passionate volunteers, also markets and manages the White River Greenway, the Cardinal Equestrian Trail and the Historic Wysor Street Depot.
 Angie brings more than 30 years of experience in the non-profit arena and volunteer management to her role within the Greenways Foundation board.

 Richard Aikman, Indianapolis